Forced evictions or free choice? Cambodia's relocation of people from UNESCO site raises concerns

 In that report, submitted to UNESCO in March, Cambodia said it had not violated any international laws with the relocations, saying it was only moving people involved in the ''illegal occupation of heritage land'' and that in Run Ta Ek many were now property owners for the first time in their lives.

-UNESCO said it would not comment on the situation until it has been able to analyze Cambodia's response, but referred The Associated Press to previous comments from Lazare Eloundou Assomo, director of the UNESCO World Heritage Center.
+UNESCO said it would not comment on the situation until it has been able to analyze Cambodia's response.

 Yem Srey Pin said even though Run Ta Ek has slowly improved since she arrived in February 2023, and her new home will be paid off fairly soon, she'd rather return to her village if it were possible.

-But the village of Khvean is already slowly being reclaimed by the jungle, with grass growing through the foundations of houses, all that remains of the former homes.
-A hair curler, tattered blue playing cards and a trampled baseball cap lying on the ground are among the last vestiges of the lives left behind.

-With almost all of the village's 400 families moving out, aside from a few who work at a neighboring military facility, Yem Srey Pin says there's nothing left for her there, even if APSARA would let her return.
+But with almost all of the village's 400 families moving out, Yem Srey Pin says there's nothing left for her there.

 ''I can't live in my old village alone,'' she said.